 A technician will create your treatment simulation.

-Once the virtual modeling of your teeth has been completed and your prescription form has been evaluated, an Invisalign® technician will create an on-screen animation showing a sequence of tooth movements that can give the results that your dentist has requested.
+Once the virtual modeling of your teeth has been completed and your prescription form has been evaluated, an Invisalign® technician will create an on-screen animation showing a proposed treatment plan for your case (sequence of tooth movements that can give the results that your dentist has requested).